 - regulations and guidelines issued by the CBIRC and other relevant government institutions.

 The Insurance Law (the Law) does not define a reinsurance contract.
 In practice, a reinsurance contract is deemed to be a special type of insurance contract concluded between the ceding insurer and the reinsurer.

 Pursuant to the Law, an insurance contract is defined as an agreement in which an applicant and an insurer set out their respective rights and obligations under the insurance policy.
-The term 'applicant' refers to the party that concludes the insurance contract with the insurer and who must pay the premium in accordance with the contract.
-The term 'insurer' refers to the insurance company that concludes the insurance contract with the applicant and that is liable for paying insurance indemnities in accordance with the contract.
+The term 'applicant' refers to the party that concludes the insurance contract with the insurer, and who must pay the premium in accordance with the contract.
+The term 'insurer' refers to the insurance company that concludes the insurance contract with the applicant, and that is liable for paying insurance indemnities in accordance with the contract.

-The Law insurance divides contracts into two classes, namely personal insurance contracts and property insurance contracts.
+The Law classifies insurance contracts into two classes, namely personal insurance contracts and property insurance contracts.
 A personal insurance applicant has an insurable interest in the insured at the time when the insurance contract is formed, while an insured in property insurance has an insurable interest in the subject insured at the time when an incident covered by the insurance occurs.